Dansoftowner/jFileGoodies/README.md

 #### The `FileGoodies` class

-The `com.jfilegoodies.FileGoodies` class provides 'helper' methods for files.
+The `com.jfilegoodies.FileGoodies` class provides a lot of 'helper' methods for you.
 Let's look at a few!

 ##### <a name="executable-file-ext"></a> Executable file-extensions
 Sometimes, we want to determine that a file is an executable file on the current OS.
 Usually, this can be checked based on the file's extension.
 On Windows there are executable file-extensions like `exe`, `bat` or `msi`.
-On Linux, the focus is not on the file-extensions and any file can be executed, unlike Windows but there are "executable" extensions like `sh` or `bin`.
+On Linux, the focus is not on the file-extensions and any file can be executed, unlike Windows but there are "executable" extensions like `sh` or `bin` etc...
-Etc...

 If you want to list these extensions you can use the `FileGoodies.listExecutableExtensions()` method.
 ```java